Members of our Board of Directors volunteer their time and expertise to manage all day-to-day functions of the organization.

 “First, it was a preservation project.
 Then an extension of my lifelong civil rights work, educating people about a remarkable group who defied Jim Crow, making Race Films and living together in the compound.
 Gradually I developed an appreciation for a type of art that encompasses all art forms.
 Now it has become an obsession to bring all the fascinating components together to create a commercially viable entity, essential to the revitalization of a thriving Arlington...as the community was when Harry and I first moved here from Miami in 1967.”

-Devan Stuart Lesley, Board Co-Chair, Media & Publicity Director
+Devan Stuart Lesley, Past President, Media & Publicity Director

 Why do I make the time to serve on the Norman Studios board?